abaran30/lolot-ui/README.md

 LOLOT is a web application that allows *League of Legends* players to keep track of their Hextech Chest rewards via Champion Mastery for the current season.

-LOLOT is currently available via URL https://lolot-ui.herokuapp.com/.
+LOLOT is currently available via https://lolotgg.com.

 ## Development